 After cutting his acting teeth in theatre, Adam made his first screen appearance in 2004 on the television series “Proof”, then gained wider notice with his roles in the romance film “Satellites and Meteorites” and as a regular cast member of the Canadian comedy series “Being Erica”.
 His further film and television credits include roles in the series “The Clinic”, “Trouble in Paradise”, “Clean Break” and “State of Happiness”, and the movies “Inside I’m Dancing”, “Happy Ever Afters” and “The F Word”.
 His stage roles have included productions of “Les Liaisons Dangereuses” at the Gate Theatre, Dublin, “The Home Place”, “A Midsummer Night’s Dream”, “Great Expectations”, “Kilt” and “The Illusion”.

-We warmly welcome Adam for his role in “Supernatural” as Mick Davies, a member of the British Men of Letters.
+Adam has gained a legion of fans for his role in “Supernatural” as Mick Davies, a member of the British Men of Letters from there he has starred in The Call of with Wild with Harrison Ford and as Ed Young in Lykkeland.